 How to Make Vegan Tacos

-My vegan taco recipe combine Tasty Texas BBQ ingredients into taco shells for a great flavor fusion.
-Here's how:
+My recipe combines Tasty Texas BBQ ingredients into shells for a great flavor fusion.
+Here’s how:

 - Preheat oven to 375 degrees F. Line a baking sheet with parchment paper.